 Beyond Alexis, we had a chance to venture into one of Paul’s personal, experimental reveries this week learning more about how sometimes, unexpected things can enter your dreams because of readings done via the program.
 In Paul’s reverie, he had a chance to use it in order to conquer some of the insecurities that he felt because of having an abusive father.
 Sometimes, Reverie tries to give you things that you need but don’t necessarily realize it consciously.
 It’s a fascinating twist that could play out more as the show goes along.

 In general, this was a very exciting episode from start to finish, and we are intrigued by the possibility now of seeing Mara go down a road that makes Charlie have even more regrets over bringing her on board.
 It is starting to become clear to us why it was so essential to find the right person for Mara’s job in the first place.
 Not only do you need to have someone who excels at negotiation, but you also need someone who can avoid Reverie’s charms.
 Mara may not be that person, but her flaws are in part what makes the show fantastic.
 Our questions about the program’s morality and oversight remain, but this is proving itself to be an immensely entertaining show that asks fascinating questions along the way.

 Check out the video for more on tonight’s episode — you can also subscribe to CarterMatt on YouTube to score some more of the latest.

 What did you think about Reverie episode 3?
 Share right now in the attached comments!

 Remember now that you can also like CarterMatt on Facebook for some additional information regarding the NBC series.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!